Dexter087/disaster-severity-prediction/README.md

 Top 33%     -> High Impact
 ```

-This creates a balanced multi-class classification problem and avoids manually choosing arbitrary thresholds.
+This creates a balanced multi-class classification problem and avoids manually choosing arbitrary severity thresholds.

 ---

 ## Data Leakage Prevention

-A major part of this project is preventing data leakage.
+A key design decision in this project is to prevent data leakage.

-The following columns are used only for target creation and are removed before training:
+The following columns are used only for target creation and are excluded from model training:

 - Total deaths
-- Injured
+- Injured population
 - Affected population
 - Homeless population
 - Total affected